By Raymundo Larraín Nesbitt

 Brexit has quantifiable adverse monetary effects for hundreds of thousands of expats.

 It is my personal opinion that Brexit is an ill-conceived idea fruit of the unbridled arrogance of a single politician that took a gamble with all our children's future and lost miserably.
-It will greatly weaken the United Kingdom for generations to come and plays right into the hands of our nation's enemies that work tirelessly to weaken our resolve and undermine our institutions that secure peace and prosperity for us all.
+Besides polarizing society and fracturing our unity as a nation, it will greatly weaken the United Kingdom for generations to come and plays right into the hands of our nation's enemies that work tirelessly to weaken our resolve and undermine our institutions that secure peace and prosperity for us all.

 With all its flaws, the European Union has brought peace and prosperity to Europe for three quarters of a century (backed unwaveringly by our US cousins).
 A Europe which historically is prone to be ravished by petty wars.
 Turning our back on this political feat leaves the door ajar to political instability, to in-bred nationalisms, which power-hungry men to the East will be only too eager to exploit.
 For the sake of our children's future, we should avoid this historic error.